- Improve the quality of life for patients and caregivers

 - Support research to better understand Alzheimer's disease and related conditions

-The Mary S. Easton Center for Alzheimer's Disease Research at UCLA (UCLA Easton Center) is a comprehensive research center focused on Alzheimer's disease (AD) and other dementias.
+The Mary S. Easton Center for Alzheimer's Research and Care at UCLA (UCLA Easton Center) is a comprehensive research center focused on Alzheimer's disease (AD) and other dementias.
 The Center is named in honor of the mother of Jim Easton, a UCLA benefactor and partner to the Center.
 Jim lost his mother to AD.
 The theme of the Center is the "therapeutic imperative," focusing on the overwhelming need for earlier (pre-dementia) diagnosis and new therapeutic agents that slow the course of Alzheimer's disease and other dementias.
 Included in this theme is basic science study of the basic brain processes involved in AD, animal models of AD, clinical research of biomarkers for these diseases, diagnostic research, and clinical trials of new medications.
 The UCLA Easton Center is one of the top in the nation and is supported by the National Institutes on Aging, the State of California and generous donors who share our commitment to developing new therapies for AD.

 Finding a cure for Alzheimer's disease (AD) is the goal of the UCLA Easton Center and that goal is shared by our generous benefactor, Jim Easton.
 The UCLA Easton Center includes the state-funded education and outreach program for the underserved populations: the California Alzheimer's Disease Centers (CADC).
 Our Kagan Clinical Trials Program conducts state of the art clinical trials sponsored by NIH, Industry, Philanthropy and the University of California.
 Our basic research programs are supported by grants from NIH, Veterans Administration, Alzheimer's Association, Alzheimer's Greater Los Angeles/ BrightFocus Foundation, Paul Allen Foundation, Michael J Fox Foundation, California Alzheimer's Program, DOD, Air Force and others.